 Tax before EOFY and beyond

-Ryan O'Shea from Tax & Audit Solutions spoke to us during a Let's Do Lunch at BizHub and gave us a few tips about the end of the financial year and suggested some things to do all year round.
+We spoke to Ryan O'Shea from Tax & Audit Solutions to get a few tips about how to ease the end of the financial year stress in your business.

 - Pay super before 30 June.